PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yeah, Orcs."

-"Well, I'll tell you what we're not going to do.
-Run."
+"Well, there's a lot more of them out there then there are behind us."

 Relan's face went pale and he swallowed.

 "C'mon, cheer up.
-You might get another chance to be a hero again."
+You're gonna get another chance to be a hero."

 Boltac shuttered his lantern and turned back.
 "Quietly now," he said.

 As they made their way back down the hallway, Boltac spotted a small side passage, that had not been visible when they came from the other direction.
 It was cut into the rock, leading away from the main tunnel, at a 45 degree angle.

-There was a shuffling, hissing noise in front of them.
-Boltac didn't think twice.
+When he heard the shuffling, hissing noise of there pursuers close behind them, Boltac didn't have to think twice.
 He headed for the small passage.
 "C'mon, this way."

-For once, Relan didn't argue.
+Relan didn't argue.

 # 25 Asarah Walks With Samga